Virginia Cavaliers vs. North Carolina Tar Heels

 Paul Guttman — @Tiki_UVA

-Lastly, here are media game notes from UVA:
+Here are a few game notes from UVA:

 INSIDE SATURDAY’S MATCHUP

-• Saturday marks the 127th all-time meeting between Virginia and North Carolina, a series that began in 1892.
-Only Wisconsin/Minnesota (130 games) and Georgia/Auburn (127 games) have played more games against one another in FBS history.
+• Dubbed as the South’s Oldest Rivalry, Saturday marks the 128th all-time meeting between Virginia and North Carolina, a series that was first played in 1892.
+It is tied with Georgia/Auburn (128 games) for the second-most played rivalry in FBS.
+Only Wisconsin/Minnesota (131 games) have played more games against one another in FBS history.

-• North Carolina (4-0) and Clemson (6-0) are the only two remaining unbeaten teams in ACC play this season.
+• North Carolina (6-0) and Florida State (6-0) are the only two remaining unbeaten teams in ACC play this season.
 UVA hasn’t won against an undefeated ACC opponent with three wins or more since topping then-No. 12 Georgia Tech 24-21 in 2011.